 TGH deprives people of market returns any way it can.
 First, in a bear market your financial portfolio can be down significantly, with huge unrealized losses.
 Emotions such as humiliation, fear, and agony may come into the picture.
 Also, TGH knows people hate market losses more than they love gains—a principle called “myopic loss aversion.”
 Therefore, bear markets are so painful they can make investors go against their strategy and do crazy things that ultimately hurt them—for most of them, much worse in the long term than if they simply did nothing.
 Things like panic selling at the absolute low.
 Far too many investors, on their own, do this to their detriment—often in the name of “waiting for clarity,” or suddenly deciding they don’t have the risk tolerance for big equity volatility anymore and change their long-term strategy to invest in a bunch of cash and fixed interest securities, right in time to miss the huge equity market bounce off the bottom.

 Another variation: Some investors say they’ll stick with investing in equities until they “breakeven” or hit some other arbitrary milestone, and then they’ll change their strategy—hold cash and fixed interest securities because “fixed interest securities are safer.”
 But if they think equities are the right asset to get the growth they need to return to their portfolio high (or other arbitrary level) in the near term, then why don’t they think equities can get superior growth longer term?
-Short-term goals imply a short investment time horizon, for which equities, by themselves, are less appropriate.
-Longer-term goals imply a longer time horizon, for which equities are—more often than not—most appropriate.
+Equities may not be appropriate for short-term goals and a short investment time horizon, but they are—more often than not—appropriate for longer-term goals and a longer time horizon.
 Some investors have trouble thinking this through.

 If you have a long investment time horizon and goals requiring equity-like growth, a down-market doesn’t change how you should invest.
 What prudent investors fear is being in a hole they can’t get out of.
 They know if equities drop 25 percent, it doesn’t take a 25 percent market up-move to breakeven—it takes 33 percent.
 It takes nearly 43 percent to recover from a 30 percent drop.
 And if there is a huge market downturn, as there was from during the 2008-2009 financial crisis, it takes a large move just to get to breakeven, not to mention getting any real growth from there.
 And after all the problems emerge during the bear market, they have a difficult time believing equities can rally that much—TGH at work again.
 It never changes.